5apps/ember-data-remotestorage/README.md

 });
 ```

-Every remoteStorage module you want to use needs to define a common data type using JSON Schema and at least export the private client as `client`:
+remoteStorage modules you want to use need to define a data type using JSON Schema and at least export the private client as `client`:

 ```javascript
 remoteStorage.defineModule('tasks', function(privateClient, publicClient) {